anthonyirwin82/anthonyirwin.com/_posts/tech/programming/jekyll/2025-07-08-why-i-migrated-from-wordpress-to-jekyll.md

 I love that I'm not restricted by a page designer and I can create content my way using any code editor.
 I can create custom code on the fly for any situation then test locally and once I'm happy I can commit the changes to git and push the changes to GitHub, then the GitHub Actions Workflow I have setup will automatically build and deploy the website, so the latest version is always used without me having to do a thing.

+At the end of the day, WordPress is a complete cms targeted at normal users and I'm not it's target audience.
+Jekyll is designed for coders and is much nicer for me to work with.

-Overall I'm very happy with my new website using Jekyll to generate my website into static html files.
-It has a minimal learning curve and once setup it's very flexible making it more likely I will create new content.
+Overall, I'm very happy with my new website, using Jekyll to generate my website into static html files.
+It has a minimal learning curve, and once setup, it's very flexible, making it more likely I will create new content.